Neeti Sastra

-Niti Saara or Niti Sastra is a popular collection of morals written by Baddena, a Telugu poet.
-Baddena (1220-1280?
-AD) is the composer of the famous Sumathi Satakam as well as Niti Sastra.
+Niti Saara or Niti Sastra is a popular collection of morals written by Baddena Bhupaludu, a Telugu poet.
+Baddena (1220-1280 CE) is the composer of the famous Sumathi Satakam as well as Niti Sastra.
 Details about his origin are not known.
 But, he is believed to be a Chola prince named Bhadra Bhupala.
-He was a Samanta Raju (vassal) under Kakatiya Rudrama Devi (reign: 1262-1296 AD) during the thirteenth century.
+He was a Samanta Raju (vassal) under Kakatiya Rudrama Devi (reign: 1262-1296 CE) during the thirteenth century.

 In the post-Mauryan age, Kamandhaka authored 'Neeti Saara' based on Kautilya's Artha Shastra and serves as an important literary source of Guptan age.
 It was translated into Malayalam by Sri K Chandrasekharan Nair in September 1951.